AnoushkaTripathi/VSD_TCL_PROGRAMMING_WORKSHOP/README.md

 ## DAY-4 : Feeding RTL Netlist and Standard Cell Library to Yosys EDA tool for Synthesis

+###  **Lab Objective**

+Day 4 extends the Day 3 flow to cover **output constraints** and **integration with the Yosys synthesis tool**.
+Here, we will finalize SDC generation and use it to synthesize an RTL design into a gate-level netlist.

+You will:

+* Add `set_output_delay` and `set_load` commands to the SDC file.
+* Understand how the SDC is consumed by synthesis tools.
+* Create an automated Yosys script (`synth.ys`) using TCL variables.
+* Execute synthesis and verify successful gate-level netlist generation.
+* Implement hierarchy checks and error-handling in TCL.

+---

+### 🧠 **Conceptual Background**

+Synthesis is the process of converting behavioral RTL code into a structural gate-level representation using liberty models.
+By feeding the generated SDC into Yosys, you ensure that synthesis honors timing constraints.
+Day 4 bridges the gap between **functional design intent (RTL)** and **implementation design intent (timing)**.

 ### Checking the hierarchy
 ####  All the referenced modules are interlinked properly and the hierarchy is properly defined - Hierarchy PASS